opentaps/open-climate-investing/book/Analyzing-Investments.md

  * It's great for finding short-term mispricings and trade around them.
 If two stocks are supposed to move together at a certain ratio with high probability, and one moves first, it's (usually) a good bet the other will move soon.
  * It's great for analyzing the performance of portfolios.
 While the investment industry touts its stock picking prowess, most funds contain so many stocks, their returns could be reduced to statistical relationships versus major index returns.

 But the first model of Modern Portfolio Theory, called "Capital Asset Pricing Model" with the single Beta, was just the beginning.
-Over time, the quants did find that other
+Over time, researchers found other
 statistically significant factors in returns.
 The [Fama French 3-factor model](https://rady.ucsd.edu/faculty/directory/valkanov/pub/classes/mfe/docs/fama_french_jfe_1993.pdf) from 1993 became popular because it added two more parameters, one for size and one for balance sheet leverage.
 This was followed up by the [Carhart 4-factor model](https://doi.org/10.1111/j.1540-6261.1997.tb03808.x) from 1997, which introduced a fourth factor, momentum.
 Today there are ever more sophisticated factor models with ever more factors, such as the [MSCI BARRA Multi Factor Model](http://cslt.riit.tsinghua.edu.cn/mediawiki/images/4/47/MSCI-USE4-201109.pdf).

 For analyzing climate risk, we found one such model: [Carbon Risk Management (CARIMA)](https://www.uni-augsburg.de/de/fakultaet/wiwi/prof/bwl/wilkens/sustainable-finance/downloads/).
 It was developed by Universtat Augsburg